ccs-anonymous/PoisonSpot/README.md

 ### Resuls
-The provenance data is saved in the Training_Prov_Data folder. \\
+The provenance data is saved in the Training_Prov_Data folder. \
-The resulting images displaying the poison score distribution are saved in the results folder. \\
+The resulting images from the experiments displaying the poison score distribution are saved in the results folder. \
-The TPR and FPR values are printed for both thresholds using the score_samples argument. \\
+The TPR and FPR values are printed for both thresholds using the score_samples argument. \
 The downstream results are presented after retraining the model.